Nicodl05/MyWine/README.md

 ## CI/CD

-The GitHub Actions pipeline runs on each push and pull request:
+The GitHub Actions pipeline runs on each push and pull request and includes the following checks:

 - Build the solution
 - Run unit tests
-- Verify code quality
+- Run security checks (lightweight audits)
-- Block merges if tests fail
+- Block merges if checks fail

-## Dependency updates (Renovate)

-This repository uses Renovate to keep dependencies up to date.

-- Configuration: `.github/renovate.json`
-- Workflow: `.github/workflows/renovate.yml`

-Renovate runs on a weekly schedule and can be triggered manually from the Actions tab (select the "Renovate" workflow and click "Run workflow").